niulinlnc/enterprise-extensions/sale_subscription_ux/README.rst

 #.
 Update prices from subscription form with button "Update Lines Prices"
 #.
 Update prices from subscription list selecting the ones you want to update and then going in to "Action / Update Lines Prices"
+#.
+Within subscription template has option 'Do not update prices', tick to no update price.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot